All too often, this step is rushed during redesigns, or people who don’t truly understand your business are the ones tasked with writing the copy.

 The look and feel of your website is probably fine.
 The functionality may not be an issue.
 Before you jump to redesigning or redeveloping your website, look to see how you can improve the content on it first.

-Here, I’m going to take you through the top seven reasons why your website copy isn’t resonating with prospects and what you can do to improve their experience and increase their likelihood to convert.
+Here, I’m going to take you through the top seven reasons why your website copy isn’t resonating with prospects and what you can do to improve their experience and increase the likelihood of success for your inbound marketing efforts.

 1. You don’t explain how your product or service helps them